 I am a geospatial data scientist and engineer deriving actionable insights from big spatial data.
 In my approach, I combine a Discrete Global Grid System to organize, merge, analyze

-and visualize large spatial datasets and Artificial Neural Networks (ANN) to crunch through the data to make predictions.
+and visualize large spatial datasets at multiple scales and Artificial Neural Networks (ANN) to crunch through the data to make predictions.
 A data platform such as

-I studied Geography and Geomatics at Ruhr-University Bochum in Germany and joined the UN Operational Satellite Applications Program (UNOSAT) of the United Nations Institute for Training and Research (UNITAR) in Geneva, Switzerland 2009.
+I studied Geography and Geomatics at Ruhr-University Bochum in Germany and joined the UN Operational Satellite Applications Program (UNOSAT) of the United Nations Institute for Training and Research (UNITAR) in Geneva, Switzerland in 2009.
 I worked there for about 1.5 years before moving to the State Key Laboratory for Information Engineering in Surveying Mapping and Remote Sensing (LIESMARS) at Wuhan University, China, to pursue my doctoral degree in engineering in photogrammetry and remote sensing, where I currently work as a Postdoc.
 In 2013/2014 I did a contract engagement at the Global Polio Eradication Initiative at the World Health Organization in Geneva, which set the frame for my future research interests.

 My goal is to create an intelligent earth that knows what is where, what was there before, and what might be there in the future.
 In a holistic approach I combine multiple data sources in a Discrete Global Grid System (DGGS).
 This structures and harmonizes data from various sources such as satellite imagery, social media, census, or any data that has a spatial reference into hexagonal cells of almost equal size.
 As different phenomena have different effects at different scales multi-scale capabilities are needed.